ChenXiao61/Img_augmentor/docs/index.rst

 .. note::

-    A Julia version of the package is currrently being developed.
+    A Julia version of the package is also currrently being developed.
 You can find it `here <https://github.com/Evizero/Augmentor.jl>`_.

 The documentation is organised as follows: